equalitylabs/digitalsecuritycurriculum/pages/02.curriculum/03.secure-your-phone/chapter3.en.md

 <div class="GLBL_H2" markdown="1">## 2.
 SET UP YOUR PIN AND ACTIVATE A SCREENLOCK</div>
 &nbsp;

 We recommended setting your phone by using the PIN or password option to secure who can enter your phone.
 A PIN or password offers more protection then fingerprint ID's against law enforcement or theives.
-A good PIN/PASSWORD would be at least six digits long and does not use any of the following items:
+More sophisticated law enforcement agencies now have access to technology that will exhaustively try every single digit combination of a numeric password, until a match is found.
+In order to mitigate these automated law enforcement tools, it’s best to use an alphanumeric pin if you think your phone will be seized at a checkpoint or demonstration.
+A good PIN/PASSWORD would be at least six alphanumeric characters long and does not use any of the following items:

 * Simple number sequences like 1234 or 0000 (including repetition: 1122 or 2233)
 * Significant dates such as your birth year or spouse’s birthday.
 * Any part of your Social Security Number.
 * Any part of your address or phone number.
+* Any part of of another password
+* Any word that can be found in any human language dictionary
 * Longer PINs are safer than shorter PINs because there are more ways to mix the numbers together.
 For example, if you use a four digit PIN, there are 10,000 possible variations (starting with 0000, 0001, 0002, and so on).
 With a six-digit PIN, there are one million possible codes, so it’s harder for thieves and computer programs to successfully guess your PIN.
+* Alphanumeric pins increase the complexity, also preventing automated pin guessing attempts.

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0; background=transparent; border=0px;">